doddo/gutta-irc-bot/README.md

 ## Plugins

-Gutta works with plugins, who recieves messages parsed by the Gutta::AbstractionLayer
+Gutta works with plugins, who recieves messages parsed by the Gutta::Dispatcher

 The plugins are expected to return a conventional irc message and supports a multitude of options.